giovannipollo/systemc-learning/docs/03-periodic-counter.md

 This code runs a counter 10 times, since the `SC_METHOD` is executed every every 10ns.
-The `SC_METHOD` should be defined inside the `SC_CTOR` function.
 It is important to remember that a method expect to have a `next_trigger` function at the end, otherwise it will be executed only once.
 This is clearly visible from the output of the program

 ```